Macbeth: "Tomorrow and tomorrow..."

 In one of the most iconic monologues of Macbeth, found in Act 5, Scene 5, Macbeth receives the news of his wife's death under suspicious circumstances.
 In a moment of profound contemplation, the once mighty king is consumed by the cyclical nature of life and death.

-Similar to Shakespeare's famous ''To be or not to be'' soliloquy, this scene offers a dramatic exploration of life and death, providing a glimpse into the depths of Macbeth's despair.
+Similar to Shakespeare's famous ''To be or not to be'' soliloquy, this scene offers a dramatic exploration of life and death, giving a glimpse into the depths of Macbeth's despair.
 With each line, the audience is drawn further into his tormented psyche.
-Shakespeare, ever the masterful storyteller, uses the metaphor of an actor on stage to underscore the fleeting nature of life, inviting the audience to contemplate the transience of their own existence.
+Shakespeare, ever the masterful storyteller, uses the metaphor of an actor on stage to visualize the fleeting nature of life, inviting the audience to contemplate the transience of their own existence.

 In Polly Findlay's 2018 production with the Royal Shakespeare Company, Christopher Eccleston (Dr.Who, True Detective) expertly delivers Macbeth's famous soliloquy.